 Car Collections and Digital Technology

 This website provides a progressive set of processes that an individual, collection or auto museum can use to organize auto-related materials, photos, books and documents.
 These processes are also generally applicable to a non-automotive collection/archive.
 The techniques and processes on these webpages show individual collectors how to make a "digital scrapbook" or personal archive to professional standards,

 The CarLibrary.org website was first published in 2012 and has been updated on a continuing basis.
-A section on geo-tagging photographs and other digital assets will be added in (or before) May, 2019.
+A section on geo-tagging photographs and other digital assets will be added in (or before) Fall, 2019.

 The news/blog section originally on this page has been moved to "CarLibrary.org-News".